VersusCenter

 It's a tie

-Neither is universally superior; the optimal choice depends entirely on task type, volume, and business context.
+Neither is universally better; the optimal choice depends entirely on task characteristics, volume, and complexity.

 Automation